homerquan/knot/README.md

 knot
 ====

-A graph computing engine on top of mongoDB
+A graph db engine on top of mongoDB

 What is Knot